R-YaTian/R-YaTian.github.io/_pages/en_US/home.md

 Thoroughly read all of the introductory pages (including this one!) before proceeding.
 {: .notice--info}

-{% capture notice-1 %}
-This guide is available in other languages!
-Click the <i class="fa fa-language" aria-hidden="true"></i> icon at the top right of the page to change the language.
-Alternatively, click [here](https://crowdin.com/project/dsi-guide) to help to keep these translations up to date.
-{% endcapture %}

 <div class="notice--info">{{ notice-1 | markdownify }}</div>